-Use that space to your advantage for the stuff you’d get rid of if you could.
+Use that space to your advantage for the stuff you’d eliminate if you could.
 Now it will be mostly out of sight and completely out of mind.

 3. Your Desk and Cabinet Space

 Now that things are up off the floor and on the walls, you should have room to put a desk or built-in floor cabinet for all your crafts.
-While most people think of garage cabinets as being up high, there’s no reason we can’t custom build you a desk set up using cabinets (with room for your legs).
+While most people think of garage cabinets as up high, there’s no reason we can’t custom-build you a desk set up using cabinets (with room for your legs).

 And don’t forget the StoreWALL above your desk, either!
 You’re going to need a place to hang those rolls of vinyl, keep cords handy, and mountable shelves or baskets to keep miscellaneous supplies in.

-Whatever your hobby is, whether it’s crafting, building ships in a bottle, or doing puzzles, you deserve a space that’s just for you.
+Whatever your hobby, whether crafting, building ships in a bottle, or doing puzzles, you deserve a space that’s just for you.

 Solutions for Home DIY-ers

-If your eyes glazed over in the last section and you’re not sure how or why someone would cut the vinyl into shapes, that’s ok.
+If your eyes glazed over in the last section and you’re unsure how or why someone would cut the vinyl into shapes, that’s ok.
 You’re safe now.